 -Denise Levertov, "The Love of Morning"

-Reposted from my dear friend's lovely blog
+Reposted from this dear friend's blog